 - Hip dysplasia

 Some pups may be prone to mild eye or ear issues.
 Gentle daily wiping around eyes and in ears will minimize the risk of infections.
 It’s important to give your canine moderate daily exercise.
 All breeds should have regular vet checkups and stay current on all shots and vaccinations.

 Coat & Coat Care

-The Bichon Frise has a double-coat.
-The undercoat is soft and dense and the outer coat is course which the combination creates a soft but substantial texture.
+The double-coat has an undercoat is soft and dense, and the outer coat is coarse.
+This combination creates a soft but substantial texture.
 The coat stands away from the body, which gives it a puffy appearance.

 Bichons do not shed, which makes them a good choice for allergy sufferers.
 However, this pup’s curly coat grows continuously, so dead hair must be removed daily to prevent matting.
 It’s essential to brush or comb the coat every day.
 If your pup develops felt-like mats, a groomer can help you remove them.
 If left unattended, matting can result in skin infections for your pup.

 For best results, plan to bath and trim your puppy once a month.